Dhanush filmography

 Dhanush made his Bollywood debut with Aanand L. Rai's Raanjhanaa (2013).
 His performance as an obsessive one-sided lover in the film won him the Best Male Debut Award and earned a Best Actor nomination at the 59th Filmfare Awards.
 The same year he was seen in the survival film Maryan, which won him Best Actor Award (Critics) at the 61st Filmfare Awards South.
 In 2014, he produced and starred in cinematographer R. Velraj's directorial debut, Velaiilla Pattadhari, which was critically acclaimed as well as a box-office success.
 His performance as an unemployed graduate won a third Filmfare Award in the Best Tamil Actor category.

 In 2015, Dhanush co-starred with Amitabh Bachchan in R. Balki's Shamitabh, where he played a mute superstar.
 The following year Dhanush played three roles in K. V. Anand's romantic thriller Anegan (2015) and a gangster in Balaji Mohan's Maari (2015), both becoming moderately success at the box office.
 He collaborated with Velraj's Thanga Magan (2015), which did not perform well at the box office when compared to his previous film.
 Dhanush had two releases in 2016—Prabhu Solomon's Thodari, a critical and commercial failure; and the political drama Kodi, where he played dual roles.
 The latter earned him a Best Tamil Actor nomination at the 64th Filmfare Awards South.
-The following year, he made his directorial debut with Pa Paandi.
+The following year, he made his directorial debut with Pa.
+Pandi.
 In 2018, Dhanush made his first international film appearance with the English-language French film The Extraordinary Journey of the Fakir.
 For his performance in Asuran (2019), he won his second National Film Award for Best Actor.